Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/event-sourced-domain-model.md

   The process is not as simple as changing a table’s schema.

   In fact, a whole book was written on this subject alone:
-  Versioning in an Event Sourced System by Greg Young.
+  Versioning in an Event Sourced System by Greg Young

-- #### Architectural complexity
+- ### Architectural Complexity

   Implementation of event sources introduces numerous architectural “moving parts”,
   Making the overall design more complicated.

 All of these challenges are even more acute,
-If the task at hand doesn’t justify the use of the pattern and instead can be addressed by a simpler design.
+If the task at hand doesn’t justify the use of the pattern.
+And instead can be addressed by a simpler design.

 ## Frequently Asked Questions